-We work with you to achieve the best rate possible.
+We work with you to achieve the best exchange rate possible.

-In practical terms, that could mean letting you know when the rate moves in your favour, discussing a target rate to aim for, or helping you navigate the daily fluctuations within the timeframe you have available.
+In practical terms, that could mean letting you know when the rate moves in your favour, discussing a target rate to aim for, or locking in a rate to remove risk.

-- A bank transfer can be done through a bank or money transfer specialist.
+- It can be done through a bank or money transfer specialist.

 - There are no legal limits on how much money you can send to a UK bank account.